Introduction

 How much should I pay for a cost segregation study?

 Fees typically vary based on property type and complexity and are usually structured as flat fees.
-Contingency-based pricing — where a firm charges a percentage of your tax savings — is a red flag that violates professional standards.
-Focus on the quality and defensibility of the study, not the lowest price.
+Contingency-based pricing, where a firm charges a percentage of your tax savings, is a red flag that violates professional standards.
+The quality and defensibility of the study matters more than the lowest price.

 Who should I hire for a cost segregation study?

-Ask to see their CCSP credentials, request a sample report, and confirm they use in-house engineers — not outsourced teams.
-Verify they offer documented audit defense and can show a track record of completed studies.
+CCSP credentials, a sample report, and confirmation of in-house engineers rather than outsourced teams are key indicators of a qualified provider.
+Documented audit defense and a demonstrated track record of completed studies are equally important.
 Experience and transparency are the two fastest filters for weeding out unqualified providers.

 What credentials should a cost segregation provider have?